georgialoper/strongly-typed-css-stirtrek-2023/pages/vanilla-extract/4_styleVariants.md

 ```

 <!--
+Now let's go back to the .css.ts file

+click

 I'm not a huge fan that we applied the same padding to each variant

-We can abstract that to its own class and compose it together in our variants.
+We can abstract that to its own class and compose it together in both our primary and secondary variants.
 -->

 ---